 This area proposed for annexation is primarily residential, as is the City of Florissant.
 Therefore, the tax base will be very compatible and mutually beneficial since the City is a "pool city."
-Revenues received by this area are estimated at \$1,075,300 and will be adequate to provide all City services to this area in a first-class fashion.
+Revenues received by this area are estimated at \$1,113 and will be adequate to provide all City services to this area in a first-class fashion.

-It is difficult to address the economic impact on adjoining areas, and St. Louis County in general, since adjoining areas are either the City of Florissant or Coldwater Creek.
+It is difficult to address the economic impact on adjoining areas, and St. Louis County in general, since the adjoining area is the City of Florissant.
 We feel, however, that the basic unit cost of services will be less for the City to provide than for St. Louis County to provide primarily due to our closer proximity and reduced overhead expenses.
 Consequently, we feel revenues lost by St. Louis County will be more than offset by the elimination of their services to this area.